Margaret Wilson (Scottish martyr): Reprieve and execution

 A reprieve was granted for Margaret Wilson and Margaret McLachlan.
 It stated, "The Lords of his Majesties Privy Council doe hereby reprove the execution of the sentence of death pronounced by the Justices against Margret Wilson and Margret Lauchlison until the ..... day of ..... and discharges the magistrats of Edinburgh for putting of the said sentence to execution against them until the forsaid day; and recommends the saids Margret Wilson and Margret Lauchlison to the "Lords Secretaries of State" to interpose with his most sacred Majestie for his Royall remission to them."

 Urging that Margaret Wilson and Margaret McLachlan were officially reprieved by the Privy Council of Scotland, Mark Napier insisted that its agents should not have dared flout the Council's decree.
 Grierson of Lag, brother-in-law of Queensberry, nevertheless chose to do so.
-G. F. Crosbie writes that "over-zeal was no crime in 1685 - the year when Lag received his baronetcy in the pitiless James's coronation honour's list."
+G. F. Crosbie writes that "over-zeal was no crime in 1685 – the year when Lag received his baronetcy in the pitiless James's coronation honour's list."

 On 11 May 1685, 11 days after the signing of the reprieve, Margaret Wilson and Margaret McLachlan were chained to stakes on the Solway Firth.
-At the last moment, choking on the salt water, Margaret Wilson was allowed to offer a prayer for the King, which she did, but she continued to refuse to abjure the covenant.
-This was not good enough for her accusers, and she was forcibly thrust beneath the waves.
-It is said that, as the tide rose, she defiantly quoted from the psalms and the epistles and sang until she drowned.
+Just prior to her death, Margaret Wilson was permitted to pray for the King, but she would not renounce the covenant.
+This did not satisfy her accusers.
+Onlookers reported that she quoted from the psalms and the epistles and sang until she drowned.
 Robert Wodrow later wrote that the killers should have been prosecuted for ignoring the reprieve.

-About 18 years of age at the time of her death, Margaret Wilson was buried, together with her friend Margaret McLachlan, in the churchyard of Wigtown.
+Margaret Wilson was buried, together with her friend Margaret McLachlan, in the churchyard of Wigtown.